A Gibney Journal

 Photo of Dan Safer by Maria Baranova

-Eva Yaa Asantewaa (pronouns: she/her) is Gibney’s Senior Director of Artist Development and Curation as well as Editorial Director for Imagining: A Gibney Journal.
+Eva Yaa Asantewaa (pronouns: she/her) is Gibney’s Senior Director of Curation as well as Editorial Director for Imagining: A Gibney Journal.
 She won the 2017 Bessie Award for Outstanding Service to the Field of Dance as a veteran writer, curator and community educator.
 Since 1976, she has contributed writing on dance to Dance Magazine, The Village Voice, SoHo Weekly News, Gay City News, The Dance Enthusiast, Time Out New York and other publications and interviewed dance artists and advocates as host of two podcasts, Body and Soul and Serious Moonlight.
 She blogs on the arts, with dance as a specialty, for InfiniteBody.

 Ms. Yaa Asantewaa joined the curatorial team for Danspace Project’s Platform 2016: Lost and Found and created the skeleton architecture, or the future of our worlds, an evening of group improvisation featuring 21 Black women and gender-nonconforming performers.
 Her cast was awarded a 2017 Bessie for Outstanding Performer.
 In 2018, Queer|Art named one of its awards in her honor, and Detroit-based choreographer Jennifer Harge won the first Eva Yaa Asantewaa Grant for Queer Women(+) Dance Artists.
 In 2019, Yaa Asantewaa was a recipient of a BAX Arts & Artists in Progress Award.
 She is a member of the Dance/NYC Symposium Committee and the founder of Black Curators in Dance and Performance.